 Friday I went over to her house and was schooled in the art of homemade ravioli.
 I had SO much fun and loved learning a new skill.
 Ruth was so patient with teaching me the technique, but most importantly, she allowed me to take approximately 23 million photos.
 And then she made me a panini, and served it with pasta salad.
 And for dessert, she made chocolate covered strawberries.
 Oh, and I ate all of this while Mike, her husband picked ten pounds of blackberries for me.
 Everyone needs a Ruth and Mike in their life for sure!

 In a food processor fitted with a dough blade, mix 4 eggs until well-combined and foamy.
 In a separate bowl, mix 2.5 cups of flour (I'm going to try some whole wheat next time), 1/2 cup of seminola flour, and 1/4 tsp of salt.
 Stir well.
 With the food processor running, slowly add 1 cup of the mixture at a time until the dough has made a ball.
 It was really dry today, so we needed to add a touch of olive oil to the dough.

-pastry cutter, cut the ball in to thirds.
+Remove the dough from the plastic wrap, and place on a floured board.
+Using a pastry cutter, cut the ball in to thirds.
 Roll the dough out a bit.